-- + Use OS X 10.11.6 El Capitan or macOS 10.12.6 Sierra if possible.
-MacOS 10.13 High Sierra is also OK. - + Disable any screen-savers. - + Disable File Sharing and Remote Management unless you intend to use them: - If you want to use Screen Sharing from Director/Remote to Mbox, enable Remote Management (not Screen Sharing).
+- + Use macOS 10.12.6 Sierra or 10.13 High Sierra if possible.
+MacOS 10.14 Mojave is also OK. - + Disable any screen-savers. - + Disable File Sharing and Remote Management unless you intend to use them: - If you want to use Screen Sharing from Director/Remote to Mbox, enable Remote Management (not Screen Sharing).
 Make sure to enable VNC connection and enter the desired password. - If you want to use File Sharing between a remote computer and the Mbox server, make sure to enable SMB file sharing.
 You can also enable AFP file sharing, but AFP is not available when using High Sierra with APFS drives; SMB must be used instead. - + Turn off automatic software updates. - + Disable Spotlight on all connected hard-drives by placing them in the Privacy table. - + Set Energy Saver settings to disable computer and display sleep, and to stop hard-drives from being put to sleep. - + If using a laptop with two graphics modes, disable automatic switching (use max performance). - + Disable Time Machine. - + Disconnect the computer from the internet. - + Disable Mission Control functions and keyboard shortcuts and make sure that the "Displays have separate Spaces" pref is not checked. - + Turn off FileVault and Firewall. - + Turn off automatic date and time setting. - + Quit all other applications and disable unnecessary background processes!